shades-7/Insta-login-bot/README.md

 ### Getting started with selenium
 **Step-1** create a folder
 open terminal move to that folder

 **Step-2** initizalising
 > $ npm init -y

-**Step-3** installing required selenium-webdriver
+**Step-3** install required selenium-webdriver
 > $ npm install selenium-webdriver

 it will create the required packages and modules

 **Step-4** make a js file
-now you are ready for further assistance prefer the documentation https://www.selenium.dev/documentation/en/getting_started/
+now you are ready.
+For further assistance prefer the documentation https://www.selenium.dev/documentation/en/getting_started/

 **Step-5** once the js file is saved (to start the script use)